Upol-C-anupam/Topic_Modeling_and_Automatic_cluster_labeling/README.md

 [Sentence Embedding](https://towardsdatascience.com/clustering-sentence-embeddings-to-identify-intents-in-short-text-48d22d3bf02e)

 I have used HDBSCAN as clustering algorithm which is a density based algorithm and for this particular task it plays important role as it doesn't require specifying the number of cluster upfront and tolerates some noisey data.

+I have calculated the IDF (Inverse Document Frequency) to  pay more attentionn to less common words.